 I had one of those moments this week when I remembered I saw a while ago a tucked corners effect made by Joshua Hibbert.
 That was cool.
-While thinking about it, one of my first thoughts was to try finding an alternative solution which can allow you use a pattern as a background for the containing block.
+While thinking about it, one of my first thoughts was to try finding an alternative solution that can allow you to use a pattern as a background for the containing block.

-[class*='tucked-corners-'] advanced selector will select only the elements that have the string tucked-corners- anywhere within the class attribute value.
+The [class*='tucked-corners-'] advanced selector will select only the elements that have the string tucked-corners- anywhere within the class attribute value.

 My “workaround” was to use the following IE9 CSS hack to hide the pseudos shadows.
-So, unfortunately you will not see any tucked corner on IE9.
+So, unfortunately, you will not see any tucked corner on IE9.

 With pros and cons, this is a solution to keep in mind when you’re using tucked corners boxes for your web designs.
 The solution I showed you in this article will allow you to use this effect even when you’re using a pattern as background for the containing block.